GodsScion/Keep_PC_Active/README.md

 Keep your computer always active.
 This program presses 'Right Shift' key in periodic intervals set by user, which is a relatively harmless key in terms of interruptions to user's PC usage.

 ### Requirements
 * [Python 3](https://www.python.org/) or above.
-Visit https://www.python.org/downloads/ to download and install Python.
+Visit https://www.python.org/downloads/ to download and install Python, or for windows you could visit Microsoft Store and search for "Python".
 * [PyAutoGUI](https://pypi.org/project/PyAutoGUI/) package.
-Once Python is installed, in a console or shell, use the [pip](https://pip.pypa.io/en/stable) command-line tool to install pyautogui package.
+After Python is installed, in a console or shell, use the [pip](https://pip.pypa.io/en/stable) command-line tool to install pyautogui package.
   ```
   pip install pyautogui
   ```